henrybear327/Proton-API-Bridge/README.md

 - [x] Fix context with proper propagation instead of using `ctx` everywhere
 - [x] Folder actions
     - [x] List all folders and files within the root folder
-        - [x] BUG: listing directory - missing signature when there are more than 1 share
+        - [x] BUG: listing directory - missing signature when there are more than 1 share -> we need to check for the "active" folder type first
-            - maybe the way I decrypt the keyring is wrong
-                - (wrong fix for the first time) bug on no name for the root folder
-                - (correct fix) we need to check for the "active" folder type first
     - [x] List all folders and files recursively within the root folder
     - [x] Delete
-        - [x] Implement delete all for testing -> very dangerous, thus currently guarded with a hardcoded string
     - [x] Create
-- [ ] File actions
+- [x] File actions
     - [x] Download
         - [x] Download empty file
         - [x] Properly handle large files and empty files (check iOS codebase)
             - esp. large files, where buffering in-memory will screw up the runtime
         - [x] Check signature and hash
-        - [ ] Improve large file handling
     - [x] Delete
     - [x] Upload
         - [x] Handle empty file
         - [x] Parse mime type
         - [x] Add revision
         - [x] Modified time
-        - [ ] Improve large file handling
-        - [ ] Handle failed / interrupted upload
-    - [ ] List file metadata
+    - [x] List file metadata
 - [x] Duplicated file name handling: 422: A file or folder with that name already exists (Code=2500, Status=422)
-- [ ] Duplicated folder name handling: 422: A file or folder with that name already exists (Code=2500, Status=422)
-- [ ] Handle ERROR RESTY 422: File or folder was not found.
-(Code=2501, Status=422), Attempt 1
 - [x] Init ProtonDrive with config passed in as Map
 - [x] Remove all `log.Fatalln` and use proper error propagation (basically remove `HandleError` and we go from there)
 - [x] Integration tests